mbostock/ndjson-cli/README.md

 shp2json example.shp | ndjson-split 'd.features'
 ```

-To convert a JSON array to a newline-delimited JSON stream of values:
+To convert a JSON array to a newline-delimited JSON stream of values, the inverse of [ndjson-reduce](#ndjson_reduce):

 ```
 ndjson-split < array.json > values.ndjson